SatcherInstitute/health-equity-tracker/README.md

 $ popd
 ```

-## After making a change to any of the python code all you have to do to test it is
+## To test changes to python code:

 * Build and push docker images